|Famous Courses||Law, Business, Engineering, English|

 The University offers a free coach transfer service from Newcastle Airport at the beginning of term, with a welcome team present at the airport to guide students.
 Before the beginning of term, the International Office hosts an induction programme, including sessions about study skills, orientation and English language skills.

-There is a wide range of general support services, including student financial support, a Careers Advisory Service, the Durham University Service for Students with Disabilities and a University nursery.
+There is a wide range of general support services, including student financial support, the Durham University Service for Students with Disabilities and a University nursery.
 Libraries are located throughout the university with generous opening times, seven days a week.
 The Information Technology Service offers networked services in both campuses, with over 1,200 personal computers in classrooms and open access locations.

 83% of University of Durham submitted research was classified as “internationally excellent” or “world leading” in the 2014 Research Excellence Framework.
 Areas of particular strength include Anthropology, Archaeology, Chemistry, Classics, Education, English, Law, Music, Physics and Theology.

-The college system offers a range of accommodation options for undergraduate and postgraduate students.
-Durham University colleges provide activities and facilities for study, sports, the arts, socialising, relaxation and welfare.
+The Durham University college system offers a range of accommodation options for undergraduate and postgraduate students.
+Colleges in Durham provide activities and facilities for study, sports, the arts, socialising, relaxation and welfare.
 Generally, students will live in their college for the first year, move into private accommodation in their second year and then have the option of returning to the college halls for their final year of study.

 All undergraduate students at Durham University are guaranteed accommodation in their first year in the college or society from which they have received an offer.
 Nearly all colleges at Durham University provide fully catered accommodation, with excellent facilities for study, socialising and exercise.
 The more intimate nature of living by your chosen college creates a sense of community, plus fantastic chances to play a part in the organisation and responsibilities of the area.